Nucleation phenomena and extreme vulnerability of spatial k-core systems: Spatio-temporal propagation of a hole

-\textbf{Spatio-temporal propagation of a hole.} To illustrate the spatio-temporal propagation of cascading failures, we analyzed the radius $r_h$ of holes that emerged during the dynamic process.
-Figures S3(a)-(c) show an example of the hole radius evolution, $r_h(t)$.
-In Fig.~S\ref{Sfig:3}(d), we plot $r_h$ against $t$ for various $\zeta$ values, where we can see that $r_h$ transitions from a low value to a larger constant value via almost linear growth.
+To illustrate the spatio-temporal propagation of cascading failures, we analyzed the radius $r_h$ of holes that emerged during the dynamic process.
+Figures~S6(a)-(c) show an example of the hole radius evolution, $r_h(t)$.
+In Fig.~S6(d), we plot $r_h$ against $t$ for various $\zeta$ values, where we can see that $r_h$ transitions from a low value to a larger constant value via almost linear growth.
 In all cases, two distinct states are observed, which correspond to critical branching and to the nucleation process.
 At low $r_h$ values, the system undergoes a critical branching process where only small holes exist that grow slowly, and there are no holes of critical finite size.
 Once the hole size reaches the critical finite size, $r_h$ exhibits a linear growth associated with a nucleation process.
 This nucleation process continues as $r_h$ increases until $r_h$ reaches a constant value when the holes reach the system boundary.
-Interestingly, as $\zeta$ increases, it takes more time steps to form holes with a critical finite size, the duration of the nucleation process is shorter, and the hole grows faster than in smaller $\zeta$.
+Interestingly, as $\zeta$ increases, it takes fewer time steps to form holes with a critical finite size, the duration of the nucleation process is shorter, and the hole grows faster than in smaller $\zeta$.
+The speed of the hole growth is plotted in Fig.~S6(e), where we can see that this speed increases linearly with the characteristic link length $\zeta$.
 As explained in the main text, the nucleation process becomes weaker as $\zeta$ moves away from $\zeta_c$.